stan-dev/cmdstanpy/docs/getting_started.rst

 By default, CmdStanPy will save all CmdStan outputs in a temporary directory which is deleted when the Python session exits.
-In particular, if the ``sample`` command is invoked without specifying the `csv_output_file` path, then the csv output files will be written into this temporary directory and therefore will be deleted once the session exits.
+In particular, unless the ``csv_output_file`` argument to the ``sample`` function is overtly specified, all the csv output files will be written into this temporary directory and then when the session exits.
 The ``save_csvfiles`` function moves the CmdStan csv output files to the specified location, renaming them using a specified basename.

 .. code-block:: python

     save_csvfiles(bern_fit, dir='some/path', basename='descriptive-name')